michauMiau/OcuBea/README.md

 Libraries such as FFMPEG, Go2RTC and others will be used to encode the video and stream it

 Unlike the original app which only used h264, different codecs such as H265, AVIF and other codecs will be availble depending on the availible hardware/software encoders avaiilble on the host device

+## Requirements
+Must run on android 6 or later
+Can run on desktop platforms like Linux or Windows
+Optional: Run on IOS 12